Shepherd-Core - Config-Models

 field V_output_log_gpio_threshold_mV: Annotated[float, FieldInfo(annotation=NoneType, required=True, metadata=[Ge(ge=0), Le(le=4290000.0)])] = 1400

-⤷ min voltage needed to enable recording changes in gpio-bank
+⤷ minimum voltage threshold needed to enable recording changes in gpio-bank

 Constraints: